 - Squeeze test across MCP and/or MTP joints.
 See the video below for an example.

 - Muscle strength / atrophy (e.g. hand dynamometry).
-See video below for an example
+See video below for an example.

 The video below demonstrates the squeeze test across MCP joints of the hand and MTP joints of the foot.

-While there are a range of hand dynamometers available, many may be unsuitable for patients with rheumatoid arthritis because of their hand deformities.
-A pneumatic dynamometer is usually appropriate for patients with rheumatoid arthritis and will increase the reliability of force measures.
+While there are a range of hand dynamometers available, many may be unsuitable for individuals with RA because of their hand deformities.
+A pneumatic dynamometer is usually appropriate and will increase the reliability of force measures.